Birding the Philippines: Philippine Endemic Birds Galore!

 Download Itinerary

 The Philippines is one of the most biodiverse places in the world and has a high degree of endemism, which combines to make it one of the most exciting birding destinations in Southeast Asia.
-The country consists of over 7,600 islands, covering an area of over 930 miles (1,500 kilometers) in the western Pacific Ocean.
-Of the 762 species recorded across the archipelago (following International Ornithological Congress (IOC) taxonomy, v13.2 in December 2023), an impressive 230 species are endemic.
-These endemics include the national bird of the country, the huge, “Monkey-eating Eagle”, also known as the Philippine Eagle, and probably the most-wanted bird for most visiting birdwatchers.
-The eagle is a huge target on this small-group tour – the habitat here means a small group is much more likely to be successful in finding the amazing endemic birds on offer.
+The country consists of over 7,600 islands, covering an area of over 115,831 square miles (300,000 square kilometers) in the western Pacific Ocean.
+Of the 768 species recorded across the archipelago (following AviList 2025 taxonomy), an impressive 266 species are endemic.
+These Philippine endemic birds include the national bird of the Philippines, the huge Philippine Eagle (historically referred to as the “Monkey-eating Eagle”), and probably the most-wanted bird for most visiting birdwatchers, the humongous eagle is a huge target on this small-group tour.
+The birding sites we visit on this Philippines bird tour means a small group is much more likely to be successful in finding the amazing endemic birds on offer.
 All our tours are small-group tours, but this is one destination where that fact is particularly important.

-The Philippines Endemic Birding Lina’s Sunbird is only found on a few mountains on the Philippine island of Mindanao.
+The Philippines Endemic Birding Lina’s Sunbird is only found on a few mountains on the Philippine island of Mindanao and will be targeted on our exciting Philippine birdwatching tour.

-The Philippines is home to 17 endemic owls, eight endemic kingfishers (and another ten more widespread species), ten endemic hornbills, eleven endemic parrots, two endemic broadbills, one stunning endemic trogon, two endemic pittas (plus another near-endemic species), and 17 endemic pigeons (including some absolute belters!).
-In addition to the endemics, the Philippines, during the non-breeding season, has become a fairly reliable place to find the Critically Endangered (BirdLife International) Chinese Crested Tern and Vulnerable (and globally hard-to-connect-with) Japanese Night Heron, and we will be checking reports regularly and may look for one or both of these species on the tour, if there is a chance of connecting with them.
+The Philippines is home to 18 endemic owls, nine endemic kingfishers (and another eight more widespread species), ten endemic hornbills, 13 endemic parrots, two endemic broadbills, one stunning endemic trogon, two endemic pittas (plus another near-endemic species), and 19 endemic pigeons (including some absolute belters!).
+In addition to the endemics, the Philippines, has become (during the northern winter) a fairly reliable place to find the Critically Endangered (

-Deforestation is a huge issue in the Philippines, and it is a major threat to the survival of many birds, ninety-nine species are considered globally threatened by BirdLife International.
-Time is fast running out for many of these unique and wonderful birds and so a visit to the country is recommended sooner rather than later.
+Deforestation is a huge issue in the Philippines, and it is a major threat to the survival of many birds, ninety seven species are considered globally threatened by BirdLife International/IUCN.
+Time is fast running out for many of these unique and wonderful birds and so a visit to the Philippines is recommended sooner rather than later.

-The Philippines Endemic Birding Japanese Night Heron would prove a very big bonus bird on the tour.
+The Philippines Endemic Birding Japanese Night Heron would prove a very big non-endemic highlight on this Philippines birding tour.

-The Philippines Endemic Birding Luzon Boobook is an interesting owl target on the tour.
+The Philippines Endemic Birding Luzon Boobook is one of many interesting owl targets while birding in the Philippines.

 Day 1.
 Arrival in Manila (Luzon)